tsenovilla/pyreptasks/README.md

 To import all the classes and methods of the package in your Python projects: from pyreptasks import *

+You may find examples of usage in the folder "examples".

 Developing
 ==========